-&lt;sup>16 Why this is the case will become clear in the following section.
-This result is analogous to the fact that in the two-particle case a bound state occurs when a is large and positive.
+19 Why this is the case will become clear in the following to the fact that, in the twosection.
+This result is analogous to the fact that, in the twoparticle case, a bound state occurs when a is large and positive.

 FIG. 6.
-Finite-volume energy dependence for the bound state that arises for $\mathcal{K}{df,3}^{iso} = 2500$ and $a = -10^4$ , in units such that m = 1.
+Finite-volume energy dependence for the bound state that arises for $m^2 \mathcal{K}{df,3}^{iso} = 2500$ and $ma = -10^4$.
 In all three figures the solutions to the quantization condition are marked in orange, as points in (a) and (b) and as the curved solid line in (c).
 The curving (turquoise) line in panel (a) is a fit of Eq.
-(35) to the data in this panel.
-The same fit line is shown in panel (b) for lower values of L, along with a horizontal, solid (red) line showing the infinite-volume energy of the bound state $E_B(\infty)$ .
-The horizontal dashed (black) line shows the threshold energy E = 3.
-Panel (c) displays $E_B(L)$ for smaller L, along with the same two horizontal lines as in (b).
-The extension of the asymptotic fit does not appear in this panel as it lies at much lower energies.
+(35) (neglecting the higher-order corrections) to the data in this panel.
+The same fit line is shown in panel (b) for lower values of mL, along with a horizontal, solid (red) line showing the infinite-volume energy of the bound state $E_B(\infty)$.
+The horizontal dashed (black) line shows the threshold energy E = 3m.
+Panel (c) displays $E_B(L)$ for smaller mL, along with the same two horizontal lines as in (b) and the asymptotic prediction.